LM SEND Scheme of Work

 Please note that resources suggested in the planning may need adapting if you are using with younger / older students.

-The creation of the LSMS SEND Scheme of Work has been led by Sarah Share, Specialist Lead in Education at LSMS.
+The creation of the LM SEND Scheme of Work has been led by Sarah Share, Specialist Lead in Education at LM.
 The idea was planted when Sarah made initial contact with SEND Music Coordinators in Leicester-Shire and realised that many SEND schools had non-specialist music teachers leading the music curriculum across the whole school.
-Conversations with the Music Coordinators seemed to bring up similar issues;
+Conversations with the Music Co-ordinators seemed to bring up similar issues;

 - How do I teach musical lessons that fit with the school topics?